Journal of Arid Environments

 The Journal of Arid Environments is a monthly peer-reviewed scientific journal published by Elsevier.
+The journal was established in 1978 and was first published by the Academic Press.
 It covers research on the physical, biological, and cultural aspects of arid, semi-arid, and desert environments.
 According to the Journal Citation Reports, the journal has a 2012 impact factor of 1.772.